 Glossophobia is a term used to describe the ‘fear of public speaking’.
 It’s estimated that 75% of us feel anxious when it comes to public speaking, with common symptoms such as sweating, shaking, nausea and an increased heart rate (to name a few).

-If you look more like the picture on the left but want to look like the picture on the right, then we’ve put together a few little tips to help you feel a little more at ease when speaking publicly.
+Although Glossophobia doesn't go away overnight, if you look more like the picture on the left but want to look like the picture on the right, here's 3 tips to help you combat Glossophobia.

 Can’t make the date?